Qinnns/Qinnns.github.io/_pages/about.md

 # 🧑‍🔬 Services
 **Reviewer:** &nbsp;
-- IEEE Transactions on Audio, Speech and Language Processing, Speech Communication, Expert Systems With Applications
+- IEEE Transactions on Audio, Speech and Language Processing, IEEE Transactions on Affective Computing, Speech Communication, Expert Systems With Applications
-- ICASSP (24/25), INTERSPEECH(23/24/25)
+- ICASSP (24/25/26), INTERSPEECH(23/24/25)

 # 🎖 Honors and Awards
 - China National Scholarship, Ministry of Education of China, *2023*